k3n0bi/Lab03/README.md

 ----

 8.)
-By changing the variable i from question 7 to a double, the rounding error is
+By changing the variable i from question 7 to a double, the rounding error is minimized because of the much larger fractional value that a double can represent.
+If the interval were larger, the same problem with the float could happen with the double because the accumulation of rounding errors could eventually be significant enough to throw the calculation off.

 ----